MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-for-business-configure.md

 - **Feature updates for Windows 10 and later** *(public preview)*: This policy updates devices to the Windows version you specify, and then freezes the feature set version on those devices.
 This version freeze remains in place until you choose to update them to a later Windows version.
 While the feature version remains static, devices can continue to install quality and security updates that are available for their feature version.

-  Feature updates policies are supported for devices that run Windows 10 version 1709 or later, and for Windows 11.
+  Feature updates policies are supported for devices that run on supported versions of Windows 10 and Windows 11.
 You can also use Feature updates policy to [upgrade your devices that run Windows 10 to Windows 11](../protect/windows-10-feature-updates.md#upgrade-devices-to-windows-11).

 ## Move from update ring deferrals to feature updates policy